aeq-js/get-started/get-started.md

 This article will show some tools ant tricks to work with vue more comfortable and fast.

 In context of current article we will:
 1. Get rid from global storage. `Goodbye Vuex`.
-Dont panic and skip this article, just watch till the end :)
+Dont panic and do not skip this article, just watch till the end :)
 2. Use DI container for services and state management
 3. Know how to reuse common code in our projects